mingislight/mingislight.github.io/_posts/2025-04-04-driver-behavior-computer-vision.md

 Think of the AI system as two teammates working together.

 - One model watches the driver’s head position, hand position, and posture.
-- The other remember how movements change over time.
+- The other remembers how movements change over time.

-Technically these are CNNs (Convolutional Neural Networks) and BiLSTMs (Bidirectional Long Short-Term Memory).
+Technically these are CNNs (Convolutional Neural Networks) and BiLSTMs (Bidirectional Long Short-Term Memory):
+CNNs and BiLSTMs are proven for spatial and temporal patterns.
+Vision Transformers extend this by learning global context across frames.
 Together they can see the quick gaze shift, hands off the wheel, or the collapsing body posture.

 ---